AmandaCIdev/full-stack-capstone/README.md

   <tr>
     <td>Award certificates and badges upon completing tasks and mastering skills on the platform so that I am motivated to continue learning and engaging with the platform's activities</td>
-    <td>/Motivate to continue learning and engaging with the platform's activities</td>
+    <td>Motivate to continue learning and engaging with the platform's activities</td>
     <td>N/A</td>
   </tr>